Azure/azure-event-hubs-java/readme.md

 ## Using the library

-You will generally not have to build this client library yourself.
-The build model and options are documented in the [Contributor's Guide](developer.md), which also explains how to create and submit proposed patches and extensions, and how to build a private version of the client library using a snapshot version of the foundational Apache Qpid Proton-J library, which this library uses as its AMQP 1.0 protocol core.

 This library is available for use in Maven projects from the Maven Central Repository, and can be referenced using the following dependency declaration.
-The dependency declaration will in turn pull futrher required dependencies, specifically the required version of Apache Qpid Proton-J, and the crytography library BCPKIX by the Legion of Bouncy Castle.
+The dependency declaration will in turn pull further required dependencies, specifically the required version of Apache Qpid Proton-J, and the cryptography library BCPKIX by the Legion of Bouncy Castle.

 ```XML
    	<dependency>